Quality made in Bavaria

 ROPA machines are in use in more than 40 countries around the world.

-To ensure the best possible customer service and spare parts supply outside Germany, ROPA has established subsidiaries in France, Ukraine, Russia and Poland with about 180 employees, engaged in customer service, spare parts warehouse and sales.
+To ensure the best possible customer service and spare parts supply outside Germany, ROPA has established subsidiaries in France, Ukraine, Russia, Poland, and China where about 200 employees are engaged in customer service, spare parts warehouses and sales.

 Development and Design